Mark Pope: Kentucky (2024-present)

-On April 12, 2024, Pope was hired to become the 23rd men's basketball head coach at Kentucky.
+On April 12, 2024, Pope was hired to become the 23rd men's basketball head coach at Kentucky, replacing John Calipari.

 Pope's coaching debut at Kentucky was a 103–62 win against Wright State University.
 The score received some media attention for being a 41-point win, as #41 was the number of Pope when he was a player at Kentucky.

 In Pope's third game as coach, ranked #19, he faced Kentucky's long-time rival #6 Duke University in the Champions Classic in Atlanta, Georgia.
 He won 77–72 in his first win against a ranked team as head coach of UK, giving the Wildcats their first win over Duke since 2015.

 Personal life

 Pope and his wife, Lee Anne, a former assistant to talk show host David Letterman, have four daughters.
-Lee Anne is the daughter of the late Lynn Archibald, who was the head basketball coach at the University of Utah from 1983 to 1989 and was an assistant at BYU in the 1990s.
+Lee Anne is the daughter of the late Lynn Archibald, the head basketball coach at Idaho State University (1977–1982), the University of Utah (1983–1989); and was an assistant at BYU in the 1990s.
 Pope is a member of the Church of Jesus Christ of Latter-day Saints.